musa-509-spring-2023/assignment02/README.md

     **Description:**

+    My metric combines the percent of stops within the neighborhood that are accessible, the distance to the next accessible stop, and the density of all stops within the neighborhood.
+I incorporated stop density because there is no way of knowing where within a neighborhood a personn using a wheelchair may end up living.
+The more dense the stops are, the greater the likelihood that a person will live near a stop, whether or not it is accessible.
+All factors are equally weighted, though the class breaks are not perfectly methodological.

 6. What are the _top five_ neighborhoods according to your accessibility metric?

 7. What are the _bottom five_ neighborhoods according to your accessibility metric?